TheIoTLearningInitiative/internetofthings101/documentation/GettingStarted.md

     ## Executing script at 00100000
     ...

+Finally, open your Serial Terminal

 ### Galileo

 > Keep your development environment up-to-date with software downloads for the Intel® Galileo board.

 [Intel® Galileo Board Downloads](https://software.intel.com/en-us/iot/hardware/galileo/downloads)

+In your Windows Development Workstation, download the latest Yocto Image, unzip its content, open Win32DiskImager and flash the image, finally power cycle Galileo and open your Serial Terminal